juanis2112/Spyder-Workshop/README.md

 print(regresion.intercept_, regresion.coef_)
 ```

-and save them in variables so we can use them with:
+and save them in variables so we can use them with

 ```python
 beta_0 = regresion.intercept_[0]